richard1912/PasteParty/README.md

 ## Network Access

-**No configuration needed!** Docker Desktop automatically handles Windows Firewall rules when you expose ports.
 Your PasteParty server is immediately accessible on your LAN at `http://YOUR-IP:8081`.

 Find your IP address:
 ```powershell